pushrocks/smartgit/README.md

 Features:

-* easily clone a git repo
+* clone a git repo
+* init a new repo
-* easily create a new git repo
+* create a new git repo
-* easily add all changes and make a new commit
+* add changes and make a new commit
+* commit changes
+* push changes
+* add/remove remotes

+Tip: use smartssh to setup your SSH environment